kikwik/user-bundle/README.md

     I want to be able to reset password

     Background:
-        Given There is a user with email "test@example.com"
+        Given There is a user "test@example.com" with password "change-me" and "ROLE_USER" roles

     Scenario: Login page has the forgot password link When I go to "/login"